chaunceydust/Auto_AutoDock-GPU/README.md

 <br>

 #### *ZINC parsing*
-When you use the function `znparsing`, you can set the number of processes to parsing information through the argument `--np`.
+When you use the function `znparsing` which collect serveral chemical information from ZINC database,

+you can set the number of processes to parsing information through the argument `--np`.

 This argument does not mean the number of cores, but it means how many jobs will be running to parsing data from ZINC database.

 You can set this value as a high enough number such as 50, 100, ...

+I usually use `--np 60`

 - - -

+If you find any bug, please feel free to contact me.